zaphoxx/pickzip/README.md

 <p>optional is the <code>--maxthreads</code> argument where you can define a custom maximum thread number
 however the maximum possible thread number will be down adjusted dynamically if given value is to high and unsafe to use. default value is 15000 threads'<p>
+<p>Note: maxthreads is NOT dynamically upped yet. so any adjustments done are just to lower the maximum number of possible threads.</p>
 </h3>
 <h3>
 <p>example: python3 pickzip.py -z mypwprotectedzip.zip -d rockyou.txt</p>